preames/technical-links/PAPERS.md

 * Manuel Fähndrich, Michael Barnett, and Francesco Logozzo.
 2010.
 Embedded contract languages.
 In Proceedings of the 2010 ACM Symposium on Applied Computing (SAC '10).
 ACM, New York, NY, USA, 2103-2110.
 DOI=http://dx.doi.org/10.1145/1774088.1774531

 * Lijuan Luo, Martin Wong, and Wen-mei Hwu.
 2010.
 An effective GPU implementation of breadth-first search.
 In Proceedings of the 47th Design Automation Conference (DAC '10).
 ACM, New York, NY, USA, 52-55.
 DOI=http://dx.doi.org/10.1145/1837274.1837289

+*  Zachary Anderson, David Gay, Rob Ennals, and Eric Brewer.
+2008.
+SharC: checking data sharing strategies for multithreaded c.
+In Proceedings of the 29th ACM SIGPLAN Conference on Programming Language Design and Implementation (PLDI '08).
+ACM, New York, NY, USA, 149-158.
+DOI=http://dx.doi.org/10.1145/1375581.1375600

+   Very different take on language design for concurrency.
+In modern terms, I'd describe this as an attempt at a gradual hybrid type system for concurrency.

+*  Thomas Ball, Vladimir Levin, and Sriram K. Rajamani.
+2011.
+A decade of software model checking with SLAM.
+Commun.
+ACM 54, 7 (July 2011), 68-76.
+DOI: https://doi.org/10.1145/1965724.1965743

+*  Andrew W. Appel.
+1987.
+Garbage collection can be faster than stack allocation.
+Inf.
+Process.
+Lett.
+25, 4 (June 1987), 275-279.
+DOI=10.1016/0020-0190(87)90175-X http://dx.doi.org/10.1016/0020-0190(87)90175-X

+   If you do anything involving allocator or GC design, read and understand the point made in this paper.
+It's a really fundemental observation and argument in favor of GC.

+*  Jacob Burnim and Koushik Sen. 2009.
+Asserting and checking determinism for multithreaded programs.
+In Proceedings of the the 7th joint meeting of the European software engineering conference and the ACM SIGSOFT symposium on The foundations of software engineering (ESEC/FSE '09).
+ACM, New York, NY, USA, 3-12.
+DOI=http://dx.doi.org/10.1145/1595696.1595700

+   Beyond the actual mechanisms in the paper, the pre-post concurrency reasoning in this paper is a really useful way of *thinking* a about concurrent data structure and algorithm design.